JakobKoempel/Math_with_Fsharp/Eulers Project/ex014_longest_Collatz_sequence/README.md

 In this problem the task was to find the longest Collatz sequence starting below one million.

 A Collatz sequence is created by following rules:
--if the number is even, divide it by two
+- if the number is even, divide it by two
--if the number is odd, triple it and add one
+- if the number is odd, triple it and add one

 Any natural number can be given as an input and the sequence will allways end on the number 1.
 (Note: it is not proven that for every starting number the Collatz sequence will eventually reach 1 but it is highly suggested.
 Read more)